keeganosler/keeganosler.github.io/README.md

 # keeganosler.github.io

-This is where I store my web page projects.
+This is my personal webpage and electronic CV.

-Currently this page shows my electronic resume using HTML and CSS.